The easiest way to get into concrete is by casting into pre-made molds.

 Let's get pouring!

+To remove aggregate you'll need a sieve.
 I got an inexpensive sieve at the hardware store for $2.00, the mesh size was perfect for removing the large gravel aggregate, but left the small aggregate and sand.

 After sifting a few scoops into my mixing bucket I was ready to start making my concrete.